Ain’t nobody got time for URLs like this:

 You might be wondering why I haven’t included Goo.gl in this list.
 Well, as of the 13th of April, 2018, Google’s link shortener is only available to active users.

-Why is Google shutting down Goo.gl?
+Why has Google shut down Goo.gl?

 Google wants to redirect (get it?) its efforts to Firebase Dynamic Links (FDL).